bhisaac/5eFP/5eFP-SRD.md

 If a creature assumes the form of a boss, such as through a spell, it doesn’t gain that form’s legendary actions, lair actions, or regional effects.

 ### Legendary Actions

-A boss can take a certain number of special actions—called legendary actions—outside its turn.
+A boss can take up to three special actions—called legendary actions—outside its turn.
 Only one legendary action option can be used at a time and only at the end of another creature’s turn.
 A creature regains its spent legendary actions at the start of its turn.
 It can forgo using them, and it can’t use them while incapacitated or otherwise unable to take actions.
 If surprised, it can’t use them until after its first turn in the combat.

+#### Default Legendary Actions

+All bosses automatically have the following legendary actions.

+- **Attack (1 Action).** The boss makes one attack against a creature within range.
+- **Bolster (2 Actions).** The boss gains **bolster (1 + LEVEL)**.
+A boss can only activate this legendary action if a minion is within its line of sight.

 ### A Boss' Lair
 A boss might have a section describing its lair and the special effects it can create while there, either by act of will or simply by being present.
 Such a section applies only to a boss that spends a great deal of time in its lair.